 The Museo de Oro is for sure one of the most beautiful Pre-Columbian art museums in Latin America.
 The museum has the largest collection of gold.
 Different exhibition rooms, take you on a journey through the cultures of Colombia and Latin America, such as the Cauca, Zenú, the Muisca and Tayrona.
 One of the highlights is the golden “Balsa de El Dorado”.
 This explains the story of the Muisca Indians, organising ceremonies with the golden man, on the Laguna de Guatavita (Lake of Guatavita).
 During these ceremonies, a lot of gold ended up in the water.
 That’s how the legend of El Dorado was born.
 People and companies have been looking for this gold for years.
 Are you interested in visiting the lake?
 Keep on reading.
 Below you will find more information.

-10. What to do in Bogota surroundings | 2x places to visit for a day-trip
+Things to do in the Bogota Colombia surroundings | 2 tips for places to visit for a day-trip

-Underground salt cathedral in Zipaquirá
+Visit the underground salt cathedral in Zipaquirá

 Salt mines already played an important role, in the times of the Muisca Indians.
 But when the Spaniards arrived, they were able to win the salt on a large scale.
-Because these miners spend many hours working in the mines, they began to create their own places of prayer.
+Because miners spend many hours working in the mines, they began to create their own places of prayer.
 Over the years, the mine became a popular place of pilgrimage.
 Due to the high amount of visitors, a second cathedral, created in a deeper layer of salt, was even opened.

 Nowadays the cathedral is open to the public.
-In the the Road of the Cross, a long tunnel, you will pass caves and corridors, including angels that are beautifully illuminated.
+In the Road of the Cross, a long tunnel, you will pass caves and corridors, including angels that are illuminated.
 Have a look at the old and new cathedral, statues, chapels and learn all about the important role, this salt mine played back in the years.
 The way the salt mine is illuminated together with the different colors and music used, make your visit a nice experience.